 - Bring face towel especially during summertime as you will be perspiring a lot.

 - Wear appropriate shoes.
 Avoid wearing heels or flip-flops.

-- Bring umbrella or waterproof jacket in case it rains.
+- Bring an umbrella or waterproof jacket in case it rains.
 You can also use the umbrella when you get to the top especially during summertime as there’s very little vegetation.